irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 - [GO Harvester](https://github.com/rancher/go-harvester) - a Go client library for the Harvester

 ### Setting up remotes
-In order to avoid accidentally creating a branch in the rancher/harvester repo please set your remote accordingly with your fork.
+To avoid accidentally creating a branch in the rancher/harvester repo please set your remote accordingly with your fork.

 ```console
 origin    git@github.com:AwesomeContributor/harvester.git (fetch)